 My primary concern is your privacy.
 These days, with social media and mobile technology, maintaining privacy and boundaries calls for special attention to how we communicate and connect.
 In my professional life, I have different roles that call for different on-line presences.
 For clinical purposes, it is important to understand some of these, ways I might be visible, and how to maintain your privacy.

 I have on-line presences on twitter and LinkedIn that are used for professional purposes related to my practice and my full-time job.
 I also have a presence on facebook that I use with discretion for communications, but this is not related to my counseling practice.
 I will not accept “friend” requests from current clients or from clients with whom I have had sessions more recent than 24 months.
 I also participate in a few professional blogs that express opinions and concerns related to socio-political issues.
 I discourage clients from having a public link to my content.
 You are welcome to use your own discretion in choosing whether to follow me.
 Note that I will not follow you back.
-I only follow other health professionals on Twitter and I do not follow current or former clients (more recent than 24 months) on blogs or Twitter.
-My reasoning is that I believe casual viewing of clients’ online content outside of the therapy hour can create confusion in regard to whether it’s being done as a part of your treatment or to satisfy my personal curiosity.
+I only follow other health professionals on Twitter and I do not follow current or former clients (more recent than 24 months) on any social network sites.
+My reasoning is that I believe casual viewing of clients’ online content outside of the therapy hour can create confusion in regard to whether it is being done as a part of your treatment or to satisfy personal curiosity.
 In addition, viewing your online activities without your consent and without our explicit arrangement towards a specific purpose could potentially have a negative influence on our working relationship.
 If there are things from your online life that you wish to share with me, please bring them into our sessions where we can view and explore them together, during the therapy hour.

 Please do not use SMS (mobile phone text messaging) or messaging on Social Networking sites such as Twitter, Facebook, or LinkedIn to contact me.
 These sites are not secure and I may not read these messages in a timely fashion.
 Do not use Wall postings, @replies, or other means of engaging with me in public online if we have an already established client/therapist relationship.
 Engaging with me this way could compromise your confidentiality.
 It may also create the possibility that these exchanges become a part of your legal medical record and will need to be documented and archived in your chart.